Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: A Critical Review of Current Practices in NLP and Social Science

 At the \textit{sentence level}, \citet{iyyer-etal-2014-political} used RNNs to identify political ideology in sentences in congressional debate transcripts and articles from the Ideological Book corpus.
 Using the BASIL corpus, \citet{hartmann-etal-2019-issue} correlated sentence and document distributions using a Gaussian mixture model~\citep{reynolds-etal-2009-gaussian} to identify biased sentences; \citet{chen-etal-2020-detecting} classified biased spans by calculating their probability distributions on news articles; and \citet{guo-zhu-2022-modeling} applied contrastive learning and created sentence graphs to categorise biased sentences.
 Other researchers translated keywords from GVFC into several languages, and fine-tuned mBERT to classify frames in news headlines in languages other than English~\citep{akyurek-etal-2020-multi,aksenov-etal-2021-fine}.

-At the \textit{document level}, there has been substantial work on assigned frames to documents in the MFC corpus.
-The task has been approached with RNNs~\citep{naderi-hirst-2017-classifying}, attention and discourse information~\citep{ji-smith-2017-neural}, and pre-trained models~\citep{khanehzar-etal-2019-modeling}. \citet{baly-etal-2020-detect} combined adversarial adaptation and adapted triple loss with features like Twitter and Wikipedia information about the readers and the outlet to classify the political ideology of news articles.
+At the \textit{document level}, there has been substantial work building on the MFC corpus.
+The task has been approached with RNNs~\citep{naderi-hirst-2017-classifying}, attention and discourse information~\citep{ji-smith-2017-neural}, and pre-trained transformer models~\citep{khanehzar-etal-2019-modeling}. \citet{baly-etal-2020-detect} combined adversarial adaptation and adapted triple loss with features like Twitter and Wikipedia information about the readers and the outlet to classify the political ideology of news articles.
+More recently, \citet{chen-etal-2020-analyzing} analysed patterns at different granularities (from word to discourse) to identify media bias and \citet{hong-etal-2023-disentangling} developed a multi-head hierarchical attention model to identify biased sentences focusing on their semantic and aggregating those for political bias document classification.
 Scholars have performed similar tasks on languages other than English, e.g.\ by translating English keywords in MFC to Russian to investigate the U.S.\ framing in Russian media over 13 years~\citep{field-etal-2018-framing}.

-The second formulation is \textit{multi-label classification}.
-Researchers have primarily used topic modelling~\citep{tsur-etal-2015-frame,menini-etal-2017-topic} or clustering~\citep{ajjour-etal-2019-modeling} to determine the frames present in a document, in an unsupervised setting.
-Soft membership for topics or clusters allows documents to be assigned to various clusters or topics.
-Most of this work has been done over political speeches rather than news articles.
-In a supervised manner, \citet{mendelsohn-etal-2021-modeling} employ RoBERTa to classify multiple framing typologies on immigration-related tweets.
-Similarly, \citet{akyurek-etal-2020-multi} address multi-label framing over headlines using different configurations of BERT.
-However, all of this work has been done over headlines or documents with a maximum length of 280 characters, and no work has been done at the level of full news articles.

-Other related task formulations include \textit{entity framing}.
-At the document level, \citet{ziems-yang-2021-protect-serve} use regular expressions to identify entity characteristics (gender, race, age, etc.); and \citet{frermann-etal-2023-conflicts} explore the co-occurrence of narrative roles (entity pictured as villain, hero, or victim) with frames on manually-annotated climate change data.
-Finally, NLP researchers have also investigated \textit{bias mitigation}.
-At the headline level, \citet{chen-etal-2018-learning} used LSTMs to flip the leaning of a headline, for example, from a right-leaning title to a left-leaning one, in an attempt to alleviate bias.
-However, flipping the ideology does not entail the reduction of bias.
-At the document level, \citet{lee-etal-2022-neus} aggregate all perspectives in one document using multi-document summarisation.
-We argue that including all biases does not necessarily reduce the impact of ideology bias.
-Aggregating the most relevant aspects and presenting them comparatively, as depicted in \Cref{fig:allsidesimg}, is more effective and has greater utility for social scientists.